 Towels & Linen

 Patio & Furniture

-Our sister cottages featuring a patio, the accommodation is equipped with a seating area with and iPod docking station.
+Our cottages featuring a patio, the accommodation is equipped with a seating area with and iPod docking station.
 A flat-screen TV and DVD player are available in some units.
 There is also a kitchen, fitted with a dishwasher and oven.
 A microwave, a toaster and fridge are also provided, as well as a kettle.
 Every unit is fitted with a private bathroom with a bath.
 Towels and bed linen are available.

 ✸✸✸✸✸ 4.5/5 TripAdvisor

 Please use the form for any enquiries or contact us using any of the following methods:

 Whitby is a unique, quaint, small seaside town located on the North Yorkshire coast, between Scarborough and Redcar.
 Here, we have condensed a list of the top five things to do in Whitby.